 We have begun a joint initiative with Femme Fatale Creations called Rainbow Reflections, in which we aim to create a new documentary and set of video interviews of people sharing their memories of local rainbow history.

 In future, we plan on including sections containing thematic histories.

-The Editor of the Grand River Rainbow Historical Project is
+All staff of Grand River Rainbow Historical Project are volunteers.
+They include:

 The Grand River Rainbow Historical Society, a volunteer-based group, is the sponsor of

 the Grand River Rainbow Historical Project.

 The Grand River Rainbow Historical Society is an action group of